Indiana University School of Nursing: Early programs

-In the late 1950s the IU nursing school began its first global training programs and made changes to its curriculum and degree programs.
+In the late 1950s, the IU nursing school began its first global training programs and made changes to its curriculum and degree programs.
 The School's first international exchange program was introduced in 1959, when the faculty helped develop nursing schools in Korea.
 Subsequent projects provided nursing students with cross-cultural studies and global service opportunities in Australia, Costa Rica, and India, as well as Moi University in Kenya, the John F. Kennedy Medical Center in Liberia, and at Peking University and Sun Yat-sen University in China.
 During the same period, the IU nursing school also discontinued its three-year general nursing degree (the last of this type of diploma was issued in 1960) and replaced it with a four-year Bachelor of Science in Nursing degree that the National League for Nursing accredited in 1961.
 The School's curriculum also expanded to include offerings in public health nursing.
 Continuing education programs and a two-year associate degree were launched in the mid-1960s.
 Adult and pediatric nurse practitioner programs began in 1971.
-IU established the established the state's first clinical nurse specialist program and first doctor of nursing science degree (DNS) in Indiana in the mid-1970s.
+IU established the state's first clinical nurse specialist program and first doctor of nursing science degree (DNS) in Indiana in the mid-1970s.

 The opening of the nursing school's new academic facilities in Indianapolis in the mid-1970s provided opportunities to introduce new instructional methods.
 The School became a pioneer in the early creation and use of closed-circuit television and video instruction.
 It was also an innovator in the use of digital technology and distance learning, including the development of online nursing courses and degree programs, as well as instructional videos.
 In addition, the School's faculty became leaders in the National Black Nurses Association, founders of the Midwest Nursing Research Society and the National Association of Clinical Nurse Specialists, and organizers of the National Association of Pediatric Nurse Practitioners.
 In 1922, six IU nursing students founded Sigma Theta Tau International, a global nursing society.